 One of Sachin’s childhood idols, the legendary Sir Vivian Richards so rightly said in an interview about Sachin – “It’s all about how you have conducted yourself.
 I guess there were times when things looked pretty doubtful, with injuries, starting with the back - it would have most certainly affected his career but its due to persistence, dedication, discipline and confidence that you survive for so long”.
 No politics, no ego trips, no pulling down others – just do the right thing relentlessly.

 When Tendulkar hit his 35th Test century to surpass Sunil Gavaskar’s 34 Test centuries, the legend described Sachin as “the closest thing to batting perfection the game has seen”.
 But I would say that Sachin is the closest thing to perfection that life has seen.
 How to live life – guru Sachin can teach us more than a thing or two.

 One of Pakistan’s best batsmen, Javed Miandad, once said that one quality that struck him the most about Sachin was his quality of listening.
 His humility and his desire to keep learning despite being world’s world best batsman tells you how evolved this special one is.
-How many people do we know in real life who think that they can learn from everyone – whether senior or a junior.
-How many of us accept our mistakes and change ourselves for the better, the way Sachin changed his game to increase the longevity of his career.
-How many of us make positive strategies for ourselves and our team, rather than run others down and play dirty politics.
+How many people do we know in who think that they can learn from everyone – whether senior or junior?
+How many of us accept our mistakes and change ourselves for the better, the way Sachin changed his game to increase the longevity of his career?
+How many of us make positive strategies for ourselves and our team, rather than run others down and play dirty politics?